fergald/explainer-bfcache-ccns/api.md

 then we will over-invalidate.

-For example, the following JS snippet will cause any inactive documents from this document's origin to be invalidated if the SID cookie changes or if there is a change to the 'tokens' store in the 'auth' database of IndexedDB.
+For example, the following JS snippet will cause the document, if inactive, to be invalidated if the SID cookie changes or if there is a change to the 'tokens' store in the 'auth' database of IndexedDB.